 Make the pastry cream:

-- In a large saucepan whisk together the egg yolks, granulated sugar and the 3 tablespoons of flour.
+- In a large saucepan whisk together the 6 large egg yolks, room temperature, ½ cup granulated sugar, and the 3 tablespoons all-purpose flour.
 It should be a smooth mixture.
 Hold this aside.

-- In a separate small saucepan heat the half-and-half over medium heat, stirring it frequently just until it comes to a simmer.
+- In a separate small saucepan heat the 2 cups half-and-half over medium heat, stirring it frequently just until it comes to a simmer.

 - Pouring very slowly (so as not to cook the egg), pour half of the hot half-and-half over the egg mixture, whisking rapidly.
 Keep whisking until the mixture is smooth.
 Slowly pour in the rest of the half-and-half; whisk it in.

-- Place this mixture over medium heat and whisk it constantly for 3 to 6 minutes—as the mixture heats up, it will thicken.
+- Place this mixture over medium heat; cook and whisk it constantly for 3 minutes—as the mixture heats up, it will thicken.

-- Once it has thickened whisk and cook it 2 minutes longer and then remove the pan from the heat.
+- Once it has thickened to the texture of loose pudding, whisk and cook the mixture for 2 minutes longer.
+Remove the pan from the heat.

 - Allow the pastry cream to cool to room temperature.
-Press a piece of plastic wrap to the surface of the cream and refrigerate it until it's cold—about 1 hour.
+Press a piece of plastic wrap to the surface of the cream, then refrigerate it until it's cold—about 1 hour.

 - Preheat the oven to 425° F. Have ready a large baking sheet lined with parchment paper.

-- Slice the butter into small pieces.
-Heat the butter, water and salt in a medium sauce pan over medium-high heat, until the water comes to a boil and the butter is melted.
+- Slice the ½ cup butter, unsalted into small pieces and place them in a medium saucepan.
+Add in the 1¼ cups water and ½ teaspoon salt.
+Heat everything over medium-high heat, until the water comes to a boil and the butter is melted.
 Remove the pan from the heat.

-- Stir in the 1¼ cups of flour; keep stirring until no dry flour remains.
+- Stir in the 1¼ cups all-purpose flour into the water-butter liquid, until no dry flour remains.
 Return the pan to the burner over medium heat.

 - Transfer the dough to the bowl of a stand mixer with a paddle attachment.
 Mix the dough on low for 3 to 4 minutes to cool it enough to touch.

-- Beat one egg at a time into the dough, mixing thoroughly and scraping the sides of the bowl before adding the next.
-Once all of the eggs are in, mix in the tablespoon of lemon juice and the 2 tablespoons of lemon zest.
+- For the 4 large eggs, room temperature, beat one egg at a time into the dough, mixing thoroughly and scraping the sides of the bowl before adding the next.
+Once all of the eggs are in, the dough should look shiny and smooth.
+Finally, mix in the 2 tablespoons lemon zest and 1 tablespoon lemon juice.

 - Use a medium 2-tablespoon-sized cookie scoop to scoop balls of dough onto the prepared baking sheet, spacing them about 2 inches apart.

-- Turn off the oven and partly open the door.
-Leave the sheet of puffs inside and let them cool on the oven rack for 30 minutes.
+- Now, turn off the oven and leave the oven door partially opened.
+Leave the sheet of choux puffs inside the oven and let them cool on the rack for 20 minutes.
 (This helps keep them crisp.)

-- Use a sharp knife to slice the puffs in half to create tops and bottoms.
+- Use a sharp knife to slice the cooled choux puffs in half to create tops and bottoms.

 - Spoon about 1 tablespoon of chilled pastry cream into each puff bottom.
-Another option is to spoon the pastry cream into a piping bag with large, round tip, and pipe the cream into the puff shell.
+Or, spoon the pastry cream into a piping bag with large, round tip, and pipe the cream onto the shell.

-- Place the tops on all the puffs and then dust them with confectioners' sugar.
+- Place the tops on all the puffs.
+Dust them with confectioners' sugar.

 Notes

-- The pastry cream is not difficult to make—just remember to add the heated half-and-half very slowly to the egg mixture.
-This allows the mixtures to combine smoothly with no cooked bits of egg.
+- When making the pastry cream, just remember to add the heated half-and-half very slowly to the egg mixture while whisking constantly.
+This allows the eggs and cream to combine smoothly, and helps prevent bits of cooked from forming.
 It's a deliciously smooth and creamy filling for the puffs.

-- If you think there may be some bits of cooked egg, press the pastry cream through a fine mesh strainer to remove them.
+- If you think there may be some bits of cooked egg in the pastry cream, don't worry: just press the pastry cream through a fine mesh strainer to remove them.

-- Don't panic if the puffs do deflate a little.
-They're still a delicious vehicle for the lemon pastry cream.
+- If the baked choux puffs seem to deflate a little, don't worry about: they're still a delicious vehicle for the lemon pastry cream.

 - The pastry cream is adapted from the recipe in The Dessert Bible by Christopher Kimball.